Mark194/qplotmarker/README.md

 cmake --install .

-# By default, installation goes to /usr/local/ on Linux/macOS or C:\Program
-Files (x86)\ on Windows.
+# By default, installation goes to /usr/local/ on Linux/macOS or C:\ProgramFiles (x86)\ on Windows.
 To change the path, specify

 -DCMAKE_INSTALL_PREFIX=/your/path
 ```